MillenniumMachines/MillenniumOS/README.md

 See [GCODE.md](GCODE.md) for a description of all MOS implemented G- and M- codes.

 ### Post-processor
-MOS is designed to work with a specific gcode dialect, designed for the Millennium Machines Milo.
+MillenniumOS is designed to work with a specific gcode dialect, designed for the Millennium Machines Milo.
 It does not support any other gcode dialects.

-The following is an example preamble that MOS is designed to understand:
+The following is an example gcode style that MOS is designed to understand:

 ```gcode
 (Exported by Fusion360)